-- 47. Childcare providers who care for children aged under eight in England are registered under the Childcare Act 2006.
-Ofsted operates two registers: the Early Years Register (EYR), which is compulsory for most childcare providers who care for children up to the end of the foundation stage (31 August after the child's fifth birthday); and the General Childcare Register (GCR), which is compulsory for most childcare providers who care for children the foundation stage to seven. - 48.
+Childcare providers who care for children aged under eight in England are registered under the Childcare Act 2006.
+Ofsted operates two registers: the Early Years Register (EYR), which is compulsory for most childcare providers who care for children up to the end of the foundation stage (31 August after the child's fifth birthday); and the General Childcare Register (GCR), which is compulsory for most childcare providers who care for children from the end of the foundation stage to seven.

 Childcare providers who care for children aged eight and over, or who provide activity based care, or care in the child's own home for children of any age, are not required to be registered by Ofsted.
 However they are able to apply to be registered on the voluntary part of the General Childcare Register.
-Childcare offered by a provider on the voluntary part of the General Childcare Register counts as qualifying childcare for the purposes of the Childcare Grant. - 49.
-Registered childcare providers can include registered childminders, nurseries, play groups, children's centres, holiday play schemes, sports, arts or language clubs and nannies.
+Childcare offered by a provider on the voluntary part of the General Childcare Register counts as qualifying childcare for the purposes of the Childcare Grant.

+Registered childcare providers can include registered childminders, nurseries, after school care and other out of school hours clubs, play groups, children's centres, holiday play schemes, sports, arts or language clubs and nannies.
 Registration requires providers to demonstrate that the premises, people and provision are all suitable for the delivery of childcare.
 All childcare providers registered by Ofsted have a registration number and are required to display their registration certificate on the premises.